 The Food: Highland Village may have a few of the nicer chains that are afraid of coming to Denton (we didn't want you anyway, Gloria's), but they also have a local gem in The Table.
 This modern American restaurant with global influences is located on 407 across from The Shops at Highland Village.
 The restaurant serves handmade pastas, locally made cheeses, and more.
 Also, the cocktails are kinda killer.

 Distance: About 25 miles away

-The Food: This is a short drive up 377.
-You'll get a good view of the close country-side, too.
+The Food: While Clark's recently suffered a fire and renovation, they are now back open and smoking meat once more.
+This historical barbecue restaurant is a short drive up 377.
+Along the way, you'll get a good view of the close country-side, too.
 Clark's is North Texas BBQ done classic-style.
 This isn't the Central Texas, thick-cut brisket you'll find at Bet the House, but Clark's is well-vetted and fun to visit.
 The corn on the cob with horseshoe nails stuck on the end as holders are plenty of fun.
 We love the ribs, and the sides are all pretty danged good.
 Just watch out for naked Randy Travises while you're up there.